Nitrokey/nitrokey-documentation/x230/default-boot.md

 ![img4](./images/default-boot/4.jpg)

-6. You will then see a list of all possible boat entries - choose the first one here by simply pressing Enter.
+6. You will then see a list of all possible boot entries - choose the first one here by simply pressing Enter.
     Boot Options

 ![img5](./images/NitroPad-boot-options.jpeg)